gogojjh/M-LOAM/README.md

 # M-LOAM
-### Multi-LiDAR Odometry and Mapping
+## Robust Odometry and Mapping for Multi-LiDAR Systems with Online Extrinsic Calibration
 M-LOAM is a robust system for multi-LiDAR extrinsic calibration, real-time odometry, and mapping.
 Without manual intervention, our system can start with several extrinsic-uncalibrated LiDARs, automatically calibrate their extrinsics, and provide accurate poses as well as a globally consistent map.

 **Authors:**
 [Jianhao Jiao](http://gogojjh.github.io),